jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 [](/assets/images/vn_n/service1.jpg)

-This service appears to refer to another service `vulnnet-job.service` lets take a look at it too.
+This service appears to refer to another service `vulnnet-job.service` let's take a look at it too.

 ```bash
 locate vulnnet-auto.timer.timer